internetdrew/lost-and-found-hq/README.md

 - Users should be able to toggle public viewability on items, as well as edit and delete them. [#21](https://github.com/internetdrew/lost-and-found-hq/pull/21)
 - Add testing to the frontend code. [#22](https://github.com/internetdrew/lost-and-found-hq/pull/22)
 - Visitors can sign up to get launch updates. [#23](https://github.com/internetdrew/lost-and-found-hq/pull/23)
-- Make test account available for visitors to play with. [#23](https://github.com/internetdrew/lost-and-found-hq/pull/23)
+- Make test account available for visitors to play with and clear test user items. [#23](https://github.com/internetdrew/lost-and-found-hq/pull/23)
-  - Visitors can get the full dashboard experience (test drive).
-  - Add a cron job to purge the test user items at midnight.
 - Allow users to create a public portal for customers to view items.
 - Limit input lengths on dashboard.
 - Add input validation to API layer.